 Program graduates will have completed the first step to becoming a regulated pharmacy technician.
 For more information on the regulation process for pharmacy technicians please visit: http://www.bcpharmacists.org/new-practice.

-The length of the theory and lab practice portion of the program is approximately 20 full-time weeks per year, depending on the Calendar year.
-The two practica, hospital and community, are 150 and 140 hours respectively.
-The two practica usually take two months to complete.
+The length of the theory and lab practice portion of the program is approximately 26 full-time weeks per year, depending on the Calendar year.
+The two practica, hospital and community, are 180 hours each.

 For applicants whose first language is English: English 12 with minimum 60% or alternatives.